fatnaoui/OCPs/README.md

 Create a token from hugging face if it is your first time dealing with models from it, and try to log in using huggingface-cli login

+"I encountered a similar error but was able to resolve it by referring to the Hugging Face documentation.

+Initially, access the Hugging Face hub via the notebook by executing the following commands:
+!pip install huggingface_hub

+huggingface-cli download --local-dir ./models/ google/gemma-2-2b-it